 The defiant Flotilla Commander stood strong and kept his resolve, eventually talking Captain Savitsky down and convincing him to surface and await orders from Moscow.

 So that’s what they did; they surfaced amidst their American pursuers and returned home to their beloved and living Soviet Union with their tail between their legs and no nuclear holocaust on their hands.

-Upon returning to the Soviet Union, the defiant hero who saved the world and all of his crew, were greeted with disgust and disgrace from their superior officers.
+Upon returning to the Soviet Union, the defiant hero who saved the world and all of his crew were greeted with disgust and disgrace by their superior officers.

 One Admiral even told them “It would have been better if you’d gone down with your ship.”

 Although Vasili and his crew were viewed as villains at the time, later on when the truth about the incident surfaced people worldwide gave Vasili the recognition he truly deserved, hailing him not as a failure who should have sunk with his ship, but as the hero who stopped the nuclear war from happening.

 The Foibles Of Technology – Stanislav Petrov, September 1983